GoogleCloudPlatform/cloud-ops-sandbox/README.md

 * **Synthetic Load Generation:** The application demo comes with dedicated load generation service that creates realistic usage patterns on Hipster Shop website using
   [Locust](https://locust.io/) load generator.

+## For Developers
+If you are a developer and want to contribute to the Sandbox, you can refer to [CONTIBUTING.md](CONTRIBUTING.md).

 ---

 This is not an official Google project.